vidhyachari/hello-world-express/README.md

 # hello-express
-Sample hello-express application with deployment.yam and service.yam for running on Kubernetes
+Sample hello-express application with deployment.yaml and service.yaml files for running on Kubernetes